scarborough-courtney/ohimanual/conceptual/Understanding_Resilience.md

 ##**Understanding Resilience**

+> Ultimately, it is resilience that will help determine the future of ocean health.*

 A resilience measure can be a law, policy, or a given performance evaluation that speaks to the effectiveness of actions to improve ocean health.

-*Ultimately, it is resilience that will help determine the future of ocean health.*

 Resilience actions are the best way to improve a score for a country, because they can reduce pressures, protect ocean habitats and species, improve status, and optimize benefits to people.